EPCCed/eidf-docs/docs/safe-haven-services/shs-container-user-guide/workflow-examples.md

 CMD ["python", "./torch_gpu_test.py"]
 ```

 ### Example 1 - Step 2.
-Build, test locally and push to registry
+Build, test locally and push to container registry

 As mentioned in our container development workflow, it is good practice to check the Dockerfile with a linting tool to detect common mistakes before building our container: